Core-Bioinformatics/magpie/README.md

 * macOS: Sequoia (15.3.2)
 * Windows: 11 (22H2)

+Installation should take up to ~10 minutes on a normal desktop computer.

 ## Input structure

 The MAGPIE pipeline automatically detects the files in your input folder and makes decisions accordingly so you must ensure your files follow the following structure: